citypay/api-docs/payment-api/citypay-api.md

 header `cp-api-key`

 The `cp-api-key` authentication header is required for all payment processing access.
- All calls using this key will be validated against white listed IP addressing and calls are scrutinised by the CityPay application firewall for security protection and attack mitigation.
+All calls using this key will be validated against an acceptance list of IP addresses and calls are scrutinised by the CityPay application firewall for security protection and attack mitigation.

 A key has been designed to:
 - be temporal and time based.
 The key rotates frequently to protect against replay attacks and to ensure a computation derives your client details from the request
 - to remain secret, the key value is your access permission to process transactions and although we have preventative measures to protect the key, undue exposure is not desirable
 - to allow processing against multiple merchant accounts that belong to your CityPay account.
 - to use a HTTP header value to protect undue logging mechanisms from logging data packet values and logically seperates authentication concerns from the body of data.
 - keys typically have a TTL of 5 minutes in production and 20 minutes in Sandbox.
 - keys should be rotated often and is recommended on each API call

 A valid key is programmatically generated using

 * your client id
 * your client key